Buckthorn: How can a shrub be so harmful?

 Weed Wrenches aren't ideal for areas with loose soil, slopes and native plants.
 In these cases, a professional crew may be needed to use other control methods.

-Destroying the evidence/getting away "clean"
+Getting away "clean"

 Disposing of buckthorn brush can be tricky.